isi-mube/Cytology-Codex/README.md

 </p>

 ### Personal involvement

-As a Cytotechnologist, Cytology Professor, and Digital Pathology Specialist my work has involved screening, and diagnosis of numerous cytology specimens, quality control, and engaging in both teaching and research.
-Using my field knowledge and expertise, my project also aims to build a nexus between Cytology and Digitalisation.
-I am convinced that Machine Learning and Deep Learning models can be successfully implemented in Cytology for Data Analysis, bypassing the need for a complete scan.
+My past 5 years of work have been all around Cytology; it involved screening and diagnosis of numerous cytology specimens, quality control, and engaging in both teaching and research, including Digital Pathology publications.

-As a Cytotechnologist, Cytology Professor, and Digital Pathology Specialist, my work involves everything from screening and diagnosing cytology specimens to quality control, teaching, and research.
-My project aims to bridge the gap between Cytology and Digitalisation.
+**Are the size files an issue?**

-I believe that Machine Learning and Deep Learning models - essentially sophisticated computer programs that can learn from data - can be successfully implemented in Cytology.
-These techniques can help analyze cell data more efficiently and effectively, eliminating the need for a complete scan.
+One of the reasons for the no-digitalization of Cytological samples is the final size.
+As I said, there is a major difference between Histology and Cytology, which is the cells not being flat but three-dimensional, which typically requires a Z-stack scanning of the slides to get all focal points.
+I am **convinced** that Machine Learning and Deep Learning models can be successfully implemented in Cytology for Data Analysis, bypassing the need for a complete scan.

-In conclusion, cytology, cytopathology, and digital pathology are all integral to understanding a computer vision project related to cytological image predictions using Deep Learning and Keras.
-These concepts provide the foundation for us to build models that can assist in diagnosing diseases, ultimately making healthcare more efficient and effective.

 ## Project development:
 **Start:** 08/07/23 - **Deadline:** 29/07/23